 Hello friends!
 It has been well over a year since I have written a post.
 I got a little ambitious with the blog right before our big move… and then completely forgot about it.
 Let’s hope I don’t go another year without posting again. 🙂

-In May, when finals ended (one year down!)
+In May, when the semester and finals ended (one year down!)
 I applied to test again for Greenstyle Creations.
 I absolutely love testing for Angelyn (this was my second time).
-The first pattern I tested was the Moxi’s: https://greenstylecreations.com/products/moxi-shorts-pdf-sewing-pattern-0-to-18).
+The first pattern I tested was the Moxi Shorts.
 GS patterns are so fun to put together and I always learn something new.
 Not to mention the great fit!
 I think I’ve sewn up at least six of their patterns, and have multiples of each one.

 So, back to the swim suit.
 I applied to test the North Shore Swim Suit since finals had ended and I finally had some sewing time.
 I was definitely intimidated, as I had never worked with swim fabric before, nor had I sewn any type of top/bra like that!
 I was chosen to test… and dove right in!

 One of the reasons I love testing, is seeing how a pattern progresses over the testing time.
 Options were added throughout, and this single pattern has the option to make over a hundred different options between the top, bottom, and one-piece options!
 I made three completely different suits just during testing!

 My favorite top, which surprised me, was the high V. I opted for the halter and tie back, because I still have a hard time adjusting straps for my height.
 This is a problem I have when I wear store bought sports bras… because I’m small-chested, I buy smaller sizes, but the straps never seem to be long enough!
 And I’m only 5’8″!
 Sports bras are on my to-do list (that I’m a little intimidated to try).
 The coverage is great, especially as I was working on weaning my son this summer. 😉